mongodb/specifications/source/sessions/driver-sessions.rst

 A driver MAY omit a session ID in isMaster commands sent solely for the purposes of monitoring the state of a deployment.

-A driver MAY omit a session ID in ``KILLCURSORS`` commands intended to reap cursors that have gone out of scope.
+A driver MAY omit a session ID in ``KILLCURSORS`` commands for two reasons.
+First, killCursors is only ever sent to a particular server, so operation teams wouldn't need the lsid for cluster-wide killOp.
+An admin can manually kill the op with its operation id in the case that it is slow.
+Secondly, some drivers have a background cursor reaper to kill cursors that aren't exhausted and closed.
+Due to GC semantics, it can't use the same lsid for killCursors as was used for a cursor's find and getMore, so there's no point in using any lsid at all.

 Server Commands
 ===============